Transition functions of diffusion processes with the Jack parameter on the Thoma simplex

 In the limit as $\theta\to0$, the $\beta$-coordinates disappear from \eqref{moment}, so that the Thoma simplex turns into the Kingman simplex.
 Moreover, by letting the parameters $(z,z')$ vary together with $\theta$ in an appropriate way one can degenerate the expression \eqref{Aexpressionzz} into the generator of Petrov's diffusion.
 In particular, in this way one can get the Ethier-Kurtz generator.

 Our main result is Theorem \ref{result}.
 It provides an extension of Ethier's theorem to the 3-parameter family of diffusions with generators \eqref{Aexpressionzz}.
-We derive an explicit expression for the transition function, which shows, in particular that it has a continuous density with respect to the stationary distribution (the latter is called the z-measure with the Jack parameter).
+We derive an explicit expression for the transition function, which shows, in particular that it has a continuous density with respect to the stationary distribution (the latter is called the z-measure with Jack's parameter).
+As shown in a recent work by Olshanski \cite{support}, our result implies that the topological support of the z-measures is the whole Thoma simplex, leading to possible applications of independent interest (for example, see \cite{GoRo}).

 Our approach uses ideas of \cite{Et} and \cite{FSWX} as well as some new arguments.
 The central role is played by the Laguerre symmetric functions with Jack's parameter $\theta$ which form bases in the algebra of symmetric functions.